zerog-aero/YoloMask/README.md

        Usage: curl -X POST http://127.0.0.1:80/annotate_video_demo  --data-binary @"path to the video file" --output "name of the output file"
        The Position of the image and the information panel (STOP, HAVE A NICE DAY, COME CLOSER)  can be switched by supplying the paramter "info_screen_small":
        Usage: curl -X POST http://127.0.0.1:80/annotate_video_demo?info_screen_small=False  --data-binary @"path to the image file" --output "name of the output file"

+      *annotate_video_json: Returns a json string containing all recognized elements and their bounding boxes for each frame
+       Usage: curl -X POST http://127.0.0.1:80/annotate_video_json  --data-binary @"path to the image file"

    4. If somethings goes wrong it might be helpful to check the docker log using the following command: docker logs -f "container_name"